“Bilang artist, marami [pa] akong gustong gawin eh. And hindi lang sa music yun.”

 Unique, the elusive young man known to be pensive, is all smiles this time.
 And why wouldn’t he be?
-It’s his first solo concert and the whole Kia Theatre is singing––to his music, to his lyrics, to him.
+This is his first solo concert and the whole Kia Theatre is singing––to his music, to his lyrics, to him.

 “What do you have to say to those who think it’s too soon for a solo concert?
 Some are saying maaga pa masyado,” we ask.
 “Eh…maaga talaga.
 [Laughs] Wala na akong magagawa ‘dun,” jokes Unique, timidly.